Top 8 Best PayPal Alternatives for eCommerce Stores – Compared (2022)

 Square charges different fees for different kinds of transactions, including:

-- 2.6% + $0.10 for swiped and tapped POS payments
+- 2.6% + $0.10 for contactless in-person payments.

-- 2.9% + $0.30 for eCommerce transactions using square eCommerce store
+- 2.9% + $0.30 for eCommerce transactions using the Square eCommerce store.

-7. Venmo
+07. Venmo

-Best for personal transfers
+Best for: personal transfers.

 Venmo fees/charges

-Venmo doesn’t charge any fees for basic services like sending, receiving, or withdrawing money.
+Venmo doesn’t charge fees for basic services like sending, receiving, or withdrawing money.
 There are also no annual or monthly fees.

-8. Skrill
+08. Skrill

-Best for Online Gamers, Gamblers, and Traders
+Best for: Online Gamers, Gamblers, and Traders.

 Skrill fees/charges